 Following Theorem~\ref{thm1}, we decompose the error into three distinct components: \begin{itemize} \item \textbf{Approximation error $\mathcal{E}_\text{approx}$:} Best approximation error of the target function $\widetilde{u} \in H^4(\widetilde{Q})$ in the neural network function class $\mathcal{H}$ under the Sobolev norm on bounded domain $\widetilde{Q}$; \item \textbf{Statistical error $\mathcal{E}_\text{stat}$:} Error induced by finite sampling; \item \textbf{Optimization error $\mathcal{E}_\text{opt}$:} Error from numerical optimization procedures. \end{itemize}

-Under over-parameterized assumptions, optimization error converges to 0 as established in the literature \cite{liu2022loss}. {Therefore, we assume that the optimization error $\mathcal{E}_{\text{opt}}$ can be arbitrarily small.
-For approximation error $\mathcal{E}_\text{approx}$ in Sobolev space,} the following approximation theorem holds {\cite[Proposition 4.8]{guhring2021approximation}: }
+Under over-parameterized assumptions, the optimization error can be assumed arbitrarily small, as established in the literature~\cite{liu2022loss}. {Therefore, we assume that the optimization error $\mathcal{E}_{\text{opt}}$ can be arbitrarily small.
+For approximation error $\mathcal{E}_\text{approx}$ in Sobolev space,} the following approximation theorem holds {\cite[Proposition 4.8]{guhring2021approximation}:}

 \begin{theorem} Let $s\in \mathbb{N} \cup \left\lbrace 0\right\rbrace $ be fixed, and $u \in H^k\left( D \right) $ with $k \ge s+1$, where $D$ is a bounded domain in $\mathbb{R}^{d}$.
 Then for any tolerance $\varepsilon > 0$, there exists at least one $v_\theta$ of depth $\mathcal{O}\left(\log\left( d+k\right) \right) $ with $|\theta|_{l^0}$ bounded by $\mathcal{O}\left( \varepsilon^{-\frac{d}{k-s-\mu(s=2)}}\right) $ and $|\theta|_{l^\infty}$ by $\mathcal{O}\left( \varepsilon^{-2 -\frac{9d/2+2s+2\mu(s=2)}{k-s-\mu(s=2)}}\right) $, where $\mu$ is arbitrarily small, and the notation $(s=2)$ equals to $1$ if $s=2$ and $0$ otherwise, such that